Star Wars movies in order

 Star Wars: Episode IV A New Hope

 Classics are classics for a reason.
 With Mark Hamill as Luke Skywalker, Carrie Fisher as Princess Leia, and Harrison Ford as Han Solo, the original trilogy that changed everything begins here.
-After the tragedy of the prequels, A New Hope feels like the start of a new generation literally.
+After the tragedy of the prequels, A New Hope feels like the start of a new generation, literally.
 The Death Star, X-wing dogfights, the Millennium Falcon, and of course, Alec Guinness as the old Obi-Wan: this film is pure space fantasy and forms the blueprint for everything Star Wars has become.
 And yes, the John Williams score?
-Still gives you chills.
+It still gives you chills.

 Star Wars: Episode V The Empire Strikes Back

-Star Wars: Episode VI Return of the Jedi
+Star Wars: Episode VI – Return of the Jedi

 Star Wars: Episode VII The Force Awakens